lars-t-hansen/flatjs/SPEC.md

 Type IDs must be unique and invariant across workers, which are all running different programs.

-A type ID could be the hash value of a string representing the name and structure of a type.
+A type ID is the hash value of a string representing the name of a type.

-If a program has two types with the same type ID then the program cannot be translated.
-A fix is likely to change the name of one of the conflicting types.
+NOTE: If a program has two types with the same type ID then the program cannot be translated.
+A workaround is to change the name of one of the conflicting types.
 If this turns out to be a constant problem we can introduce a notion of a "brand" on a type which is just a fudge factor to make the type IDs work out.
 (This scales poorly but is probably OK in practice.)

-Eg, O>Triangle>Surface>> is a unique identifier but does not help us catch errors easily.